Credit Card Points and Miles Acronyms

 Metal – The airline you are flying on, not who you booked with

-MR – Membership Rewards (AMEX point system)
+MR – Membership Rewards (American Express point system)

 MSR – Minimum Spend Requirement – how much you must spend on the card to get your bonus